Justinian I: Conquest of North Africa, 533–534

 The first of the western kingdoms Justinian attacked was that of the Vandals in North Africa.
-King Hilderic, who had maintained good relations with Justinian and the North African Catholic clergy, had been overthrown by his cousin Gelimer in 530 A.D.
+King Hilderic, who had maintained good relations with Justinian and the North African Catholic clergy, had been overthrown by his cousin Gelimer in 530 AD.
 Imprisoned, the deposed king appealed to Justinian.
 Justinian protested Gelimer's actions, demanding that Gelimer return the kingdom to Hilderic.
 Gelimer replied, in effect, that Justinian had no authority to make these demands.
 Angered at this response, Justinian quickly concluded his ongoing war with the Sassanian Empire and prepared an expedition against the Vandals in 533.

 In 533, Belisarius sailed to Africa with a fleet of 92 dromons, escorting 500 transports carrying an army of about 15,000 men, as well as a number of barbarian troops.
 They landed at Caput Vada (modern Ras Kaboudia) in modern Tunisia.
 They defeated the Vandals, who were caught completely off guard, at Ad Decimum on 14 September 533 and Tricamarum in December; Belisarius took Carthage.
 King Gelimer fled to Mount Pappua in Numidia, but surrendered the next spring.
 He was taken to Constantinople, where he was paraded in a triumph.
 Sardinia and Corsica, the Balearic Islands, and the stronghold Septem Fratres near Mons Calpe (later named Gibraltar) were recovered in the same campaign.

 In this war, the contemporary Procopius remarks that Africa was so entirely depopulated that a person might travel several days without meeting a human being, and he adds, "it is no exaggeration to say, that in the course of the war 5,000,000 perished by the sword, and famine, and pestilence."

-An African prefecture, centered in Carthage, was established in April 534, but it would teeter on the brink of collapse during the next 15 years, amidst warfare with the Moors and military mutinies.
+An African prefecture, centred in Carthage, was established in April 534, but it would teeter on the brink of collapse during the next 15 years, amidst warfare with the Moors and military mutinies.
+By the mid-540s, under a succession of Byzantine generals, the region was disrupted under civil war, plague and military campaigning.
 The area was not completely pacified until 548, but remained peaceful thereafter and enjoyed a measure of prosperity.
 The recovery of Africa cost the empire about 100,000 pounds of gold.